UN-9BOT/tmux-fzf-open-files-nvim/README.md

  find . -name "*.sh" -print0 | xargs -0 shellcheck -x
 ```

+> NOTE: You can also use `dev/run-shellcheck.sh` to run shellcheck against all files in the project.

 Warnings will not cause the github action check to fail, only errors.

+#### Shfmt

+We use [shfmt](https://github.com/patrickvane/shfmt) to ensure consistent formatting.
+You can run formatting on the project by running `dev/run-format.sh`

-We also run the bats tests as a part of the PR check workflow.
+We also run the bats tests as a part of the PR check workflow, which is covered under the unit testing section.
+But since you're here: `bats tests` will execute the unit tests for the project.